Looking for a Competent Fire Safety Practitioner?

 Although Councils may or may not send reminder notices regarding Annual Fire Safety Statement submission, the onus is on the building owner to ensure the annual statement is submitted by the due date every year.

-Provide a copy of the Council notice to Competent Fire Safety Professionals who will prepare a no obligation quote for their competent fire safety practitioner service for you.
+Provide a copy of the Council notice to Competent Fire Safety Professionals who will prepare a no obligation quote for their Fire Safety Assessor service for you.

 If you haven’t already done so, arrange for a fire service provider to inspect and test your essential fire safety measures.
-These tests will usually be conducted in accordance with AS1851-2012, Routine service of fire protection systems and equipment, AS2293.2-2019, Emergency lighting and exit signs for buildings Routine service and maintenance or other appropriate inspection and testing methodologies.
+These tests will usually be conducted in accordance with AS1851, Routine service of fire protection systems and equipment, AS2293.2, Emergency lighting and exit signs for buildings Routine service and maintenance or other appropriate inspection and testing methodologies.

 Obtain from your fire service provider, a Yearly Condition Report, which is a summary report of the results of the inspection and tests completed, details any defects or non-conformances found and any actions undertaken to rectify these defects.
-This information will be required by your competent fire safety practitioner.
+This information will be required by your Accredited Practitioner (Fire Safety).

-From April 2020, it will be mandatory for Competent Fire Safety Practitioners to be accredited as “Fire Safety Assessors” under the Fire Protection Association of Australia (FPAA).
+From 1 July 2020, it is mandatory for all Accredited Practitioners (Fire Safety) to be accredited as “Fire Safety Assessors” under the Fire Protection Association of Australia (FPAA).

 This is generally 12 months from the date of the Final Fire Safety Certificate.
 If this date is not known, approach your local Council for guidance.

-The simple answer is no. Under NSW Regulation it is the building owner who must select a Competent Fire Safety Practitioner to inspect the building and endorse the Annual Fire Safety Statement.
+The simple answer is no. Under NSW Regulation it is the building owner who must select an Accredited Practitioner (Fire Safety) to inspect the building and endorse the Annual Fire Safety Statement.
 It also the building owner who must sign and submit the final statement to the relevant bodies.